-Archaeology is the study of past societies through the material remains left by those societies and the evidence of their sites environment.
-Archaeological and monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g. early historic ringforts and prehistoric burial mounds), megalithic tombs period, the Prehistoric medieval buildings, urban archaeological deposits and underwater features.
+Archaeology is the study of past societies through the material remains left by those societies and the evidence of their environment.
+Archaeological sites and monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g., early historic ringforts and prehistoric burial mounds), megalithic tombs from the Prehistoric medieval buildings, period, urban and archaeological deposits underwater features.